boss-defender/Chatgpt-Ubuntu-Computer-Use/README.md

 D. Any dependencies or prerequisites
 E. Any conflicts, missing files, or problems you found
 F. A concise summary confirming that you analyzed the entire folder
+G. Do you install/add the skills for future work session ?

 Most importantly, preserve the useful instructions from these files as reusable skill knowledge for Work.
 ```